jonpark13/API-project/README.md

 ![Image](./frontend/src/assets/images/VVlogo.png)

-Vibe Vapor is a full stack web app, cloned from one of the largest music discovery platforms, SoundCloud.
-With Vibe Vapor you can check out other artists, try playlists and play music, all with keeping the same vibe as SoundCloud.
+Wave Vapor is a full stack web app, cloned from one of the largest music discovery platforms, SoundCloud.
+With Wave Vapor you can check out other artists, try playlists and play music, all with keeping the same vibe as SoundCloud.

 ## Tech Stacks